 trailhead on Pinheiro Fire Road, a broad, dirt multi-use trail.
 Just

-past the gate, a small trail (One-oh-One) heads uphill along the fenceline.
+past the gate, a small trail (101) heads uphill along the fenceline.

 Stay on Pinheiro Fire Road.
 The trail drops down from the road